molily/molily.de/_posts/2020-11-21-testing-angular.md

 In contrast to other popular front-end JavaScript libraries, Angular is an opinionated, comprehensive framework that covers all important aspects of developing a JavaScript web application.
 Angular provides high-level structure, low-level building blocks and means to bundle everything together into a usable application.

 The complexity of Angular cannot be understood without considering automated testing.
-Why is an Angular application structured into Components, Services, Modules etc.?
+Why is an Angular application structured into Components, Services, Modules, etc.?
 Why are the parts intertwined the way they are?
 Why do all parts of an Angular application apply the same patterns?

 An important reason is **testability**.
 Angular’s architecture guarantees that all application parts can be tested easily in a similar way.